Myanmar Wedding Photography

 horse and cart go past a temple in Bagan by Myanmar photographer

-The Bagan Hotel is located in Old Bagan, which houses one of the most interesting cultural heritages of Myanmar.
-Thousands of ancient pagodas spread across rust-coloured plains flanked by the meandering Ayeyarwaddy River.
+The Bagan Hotel in Old Bagan houses one of Myanmar’s most fascinating cultural heritages.
+Thousands of ancient pagodas spread across rust-colored plains flanked by the Ayeyarwaddy River.

-108 dark one-storey teakwood buildings with inlaid sculptures of mythical figures are connected to each other via brick pathways, exuding a feeling of timelessness.
-The Thit Sa Wa Concert Hall can accommodate up to 250 guests for a wedding.
+One hundred and eight dark, one-story teakwood buildings connect via brick pathways.
+The Thit Sa Wa Concert Hall can accommodate 250 guests for a Myanmar wedding.